 Solar window tinting will reduce heat flow into the home substantially on the hot summer days.
-However, this option is not effective in winter when you need to conserve the warm air in the home.
-However heavy curtaining then would be able to act as an insulator against losing the warm air in the home.
+However, this option is not effective in winter when you need to conserve the home’s warm air.
+However, heavy curtaining then would be able to act as an insulator against losing the home’s warm air.

-Many homeowners do not like the idea of a tinted window glass, however, there is options with almost no tint that are very effective.
+Many homeowners do not like the idea of tinted window glass.
+However, there are options with almost no tint that are very effective.

-This is our field of expertise and we are experts on this subject.
+This is our field of expertise, and we are experts on this subject.
 We do not believe in the blow in type paper dust insulation and will not install this.
-Especially in the Cape region where we get very strong winds as this tends to blow the insulation to different sides of the home.
+Especially in the Cape region where we get powerful winds, this tends to blow the insulation to different home sides.

-In fact, as much 45% of heat loss and gain is from the roof space into the home.
+As much as 45% of heat loss and gain are from the roof space into the home.
 This is why roof insulation is so important.
-In homes that are running heating or cooling this means that a well-insulated home will reduce energy loss substantially.
+In homes that are running heating or cooling, this means that a well-insulated home will reduce energy loss substantially.

 Many homeowners suffer the summer heat and free in the winter chill.
-They are unaware of the fact that an insulated home will give them comfort without spending money on heating and cooling.
+They are unaware that an insulated home will give them comfort without spending money on heating and cooling.
 Good quality roof insulation will reduce the heat flow in or out of the roof space by up to 90%.
-Roof Insulation is one of the best top 10 energy saving tips.
+Roof Insulation is one of the best top 10 energy-saving tips.
 Cover your cost in 3 years.

-Isotherm Insulation green in color regarded as one of the most Eco-friendly products in the world.
+Isotherm Insulation green in colour regarded as one of the most eco-friendly products in the world.
 The 145 mm Isotherm has the recommended R-value of 3.70 for the Western Cape region.
-This insulation has a 30-year guarantee so it will outlast the life of your home.
+This insulation has a 30-year guarantee so that it will outlast the life of your home.
 This is our customer’s product of choice.

-Aerolite insulation is a glass fiber insulation product and has been on the market for more than 90 years.
+Aerolite insulation is a glass fibre insulation product and has been on the market for more than 90 years.
 This is still the most widely used insulation product in the UK and USA.
 The Think Pink Aerolite 135 mm is SANS compliant and will achieve the R-value of 3.70 as specified for the Western Cape region.
-To find out more about Aerolite visit this site.
+To find out more about Aerolite, visit this site.

-American style homes are very energy efficient as the walls floors, as well as the roof space, are all well insulated.
-Most American homes are timber or Nutec side walls that are well insulated.
-In South Africa most of our homes are brick.
-As we know on hot days the brickwork will absorb the heat and the home inside is like a pizza oven.
+American style homes are very energy efficient as the walls floors and the roof space, are all well insulated.
+Most American homes are timber or Nutec sidewalls that are well insulated.
+In South Africa, most of our homes are brick.
+As we know on hot days, the brickwork will absorb the heat, and the home inside is like a pizza oven.

 Well, how can we solve this you may ask.
-On existing homes, there is nothing that can be done. however, on all new builds, it would be advisable to fit Isoboard between the inner and outer walls.
+On existing homes, there is nothing that can be done.
+However, it would be advisable to fit Isoboard between the inner and outer walls on all new builds.
 This will reduce heat gain through walls in summer and winter.
 Most homes will loose up to 35% of their energy through the uninsulated wall.

-Homes with concrete floors can be insulated to reduce the effect of the cold flowing into the home via the floor.
-In fact, homes that are built above water retention areas are known to be much colder in winter.
+Homes with concrete floors can be insulated to reduce the cold flowing into the home via the floor.
+In fact, homes built above water retention areas are known to be much colder in winter.
 Homes on the river’s edge are also affected in the same way.

 Fitting Isoboard into the concrete will reduce this heat loss substantially.
 The Isoboard will ac as an insulation barrier between the cold water and the home inside.